FINANCIAL PROFESSIONALS ONLY

 7Year-to-Date Sector and Industry Review

-9Small-Cap Looks Cheap, Particularly versus Mid- and Large-Cap Growth
+9Small-Cap Looks Cheaper Than Mid- and Large-Cap Growth

 12Historically, Small-Cap Cycles Have Averaged More Than a Decade